ciprian0104/Arcade-game/README.md

 # Arcade-game
-A small arcade game built in Javascript where to apply concepts like:
--Object Oriente Programming
+A small arcade game built in Javascript where to apply concepts like: \n -Object Oriente Programming \n
--Functions
+-Functions \n
 -Animation

 ![](arcade_game.gif)